-The name of the configuration file appears in the Config field; its name is based on the system name; for example, /var/IRISconsole/.icrc.netwk1 is the configuration file for the site netwk1.
-The format of this filename-.icrc.sitename- cannot be changed.
+The name of the configuration file appears in the Config field; its name is based on the system name; based on the following, /var/IRISconsole/.IC/site name/system names, where system names are configuration files with all the pertinent information.

-- 4. To save the new site configuration, select "Save IRISconsole Config" (or "Save IRISconsole Config As...") in the File menu in the main IRISconsole window. - 5.
-To add another site, edit the entry in the Site field or click the Reset button to clear the field.
+4. To save the new site configuration, choose Save IRISconsole Config from the File menu in the main IRISconsole window.

+5. To add another site, edit the entry in the Site field or click the Reset button to clear the field.
 After you click the Apply button, the name of the new configuration file appears automatically in the Config field.
+Figure 3-4 shows a site named CM_cluster.
+Save the new site configuration as in step 4.

+- IRISconsole 1.3 •

+File Edit Operations Options View Help

+Sites

+CM_cluster

+site selected

+CM_cluster

+Log

+(May11 - 11:53:22) Open site: 'OM_cluster' ×

+Figure 3-4 IRISconsole Graphical User Interface Main Window with Cluster Icon

-Save the new site configuration as in step 4. - 6.
-When you are finished adding systems to the site, close the site window by clicking the Close button. - 7.
-To save the file, select "Save IRISconsole Config" (or "Save IRISconsole Config As") in the File menu.
-The file is saved to the IRISconsole directory /var/IRISconsole. - 8.
+- 6. When you are finished adding systems to the site, close the site window by clicking the Close button. - 7.
+To save the configuration, choose Save IRISconsole Config from the File menu.
+The site name directories and system name configuration files will be saved to the IRISconsole directory / var/IRISconsole/.IC.
 Click the Close button to exit the Change IRISconsole Config dialog box.